Skip to main content

 Investment is the foundation of economic activity and a necessary prerequisite to innovation, growth of manufacturing and trade.

-In 1993, APEC Leaders welcomed the report presented by the APEC Eminent Persons Group, which recommended for APEC to “adopt an Asia-Pacific Investment Code to reduce the uncertainties and transaction costs of trade and investment in the region.”
-Immediately after, Leaders instructed the Committee on Trade and Investment (CTI) to develop a set of nonbinding investment principles.
+In 1993, APEC leaders welcomed the report presented by the APEC Eminent Persons Group, which recommended for APEC to “adopt an Asia-Pacific Investment Code to reduce the uncertainties and transaction costs of trade and investment in the region.”
+Immediately after, leaders instructed the Committee on Trade and Investment (CTI) to develop a set of nonbinding investment principles.

 Bearing in mind the goal of economic development and prosperity of people across the APEC region, the objectives of the IEG are as follows: